Police investigating school bus crash in Milford that left 11 children hospitalized

 The accident occurred when a car crossed the median and struck the bus, which was carrying 50 to 60 children.

-“It sounded like two boulders hitting each other and breaking,” one student said.
+“It sounded like two boulders hitting each other and breaking,” 10-year-old Vincent Caldiera said.
 “The bus started to shake a little.”

 The cause of the crash remains under investigation.